-The sexuality in Japan it was a very open topic.
-Contrary to what is generally thought, homosexuality did not occur exclusively in Europe, and certainly in Japan it was no exception.
+Sexuality in Japan was once a very open topic.
+Contrary to what is generally thought, homosexuality did not occur exclusively in Europe, and certainly, in Japan, it was no exception.
 However, the expression of homosexuality in medieval Japan is different from the current conception.

-Hierarchical relationships.
-He nanshoku it was practiced among members of institutions based on loyalty, solidarity, and obedience.
+- Hierarchical relationships.
+Nanshoku was practiced among members of institutions based on loyalty, solidarity, and obedience.
 That is why this practice was presented both in monasteries and in the army, and it was seen as an extension of the relationship between the mentor and the ward and served to establish ties between both parties.

-Social structure.
-He nanshoku it was practiced exclusively among the aristocratic class, especially among the feudal lords.
+- Social structure.
+Nanshoku was practiced exclusively among the aristocratic class, especially among the feudal lords.
 When the merchant class emerged, this practice spread and popularized.

-He nanshoku, is also known as wakashudō(若 衆 道, Young man’s route), sometimes abbreviated as shudor.
-An anonymous writer from the 17th century writes about this practice that:
+Nanshoku is also known as wakashudō (若 衆 道, Young man’s route), sometimes abbreviated as shudo.
+An anonymous writer from the 17th century writes about this practice: